jezzsantos/saastack/docs/design-principles/README.md

 * [Domain Driven Design](0050-domain-driven-design.md) how to design your aggregates, and domains
 * [Dependency Injection](0060-dependency-injection.md) how you implement DI
 * [Persistence](0070-persistence.md) how you design your repository layer, and promote domain events
+* [Eventing](0170-eventing.md) how we implement Eventing and enable Event Driven Architecture
 * [Ports and Adapters](0080-ports-and-adapters.md) how we keep infrastructure components at arm's length, and testable, and how we integrate with any 3rd party system
 * [Authentication and Authorization](0090-authentication-authorization.md) how we authenticate and authorize users
 * [Email Delivery](0100-email-delivery.md) how we send emails and deliver them asynchronously and reliably